Universities with a difference

 Studies are at the heart of officer training.
 They are, of course, aimed at the acquisition of knowledge and the development of skills in a specific discipline, but in a deeper way, common to all officer cadets and naval cadets who pass through RMC Saint-Jean.
 They aim to develop critical thinking rooted in a vast general culture at the service of the profession of arms.

 The Military pillar develops personal skills needed by officers to succeed in today’s complex and rapidly changing world.
-The Basic Military Officer Qualification will provide the fundamental skills of an effective leader and resource manager.
+The Basic Military Officer Qualification (BMOQ) will provide the fundamental skills of an effective leader and resource manager.

 Bilingualism reflects Canada’s cultural heritage.
 As representatives of this heritage, officers are expected to be fluent in both of Canada’s official languages.
 Responsibilities as an officer of the CAF require to lead Canadian men and women who speak both official languages.